 Their stories can be both educational and inspiring.

 These were some of the ways healthcare professionals can use video to help patients.
-Videos increase understanding of medical conditions, clinical procedures and the importance of adherence.
-If you have used videos in your healthcare practice, make sure to let us know how it worked for you.
-And in the meantime subscribe here to learn more about patient education.
+Videos increase understanding of medical conditions, clinical procedures, and the importance of adherence.
+If you have used videos in your healthcare practice, make sure to let us know how they worked for you.